Vegan charity advert banned after featuring baby being taken from mother

 The ASA received 25 complaints, including one from The Dairy Council of Northern Ireland, that the ad was irresponsible, distressing – especially to those who had lost a child – and was likely to cause serious or widespread offence.

-Viva! said they aimed to raise awareness of standard practices in the dairy industry, particularly the removal of calves from their mothers shortly after birth.
+Viva! said it aimed to raise awareness of standard practices in the dairy industry, particularly the removal of calves from their mothers shortly after birth.

 The charity said the ad was based on factual information and was intended to inform and encourage ethical choices, not to shock.